 However, if you rely on geotags, IPTC data, or keywords, Luminar’s DAM just isn’t going to cut it for you.
 But that doesn’t mean that Luminar doesn’t have anything to offer for professional photographers.
 It’s definitely among the best image editing software out there right now, and the amazing thing is that it’s just a one-time purchase, and you’ve got the skylum software for life.

 If you’re on a budget, Luminar just makes sense, because you can create gorgeous, high-quality images without breaking the bank or needing to pay out every month for a subscription.
 The photo editing features in Luminar really are excellent, allowing you to use layers, looks, layer masking, and really take your photo editing to the next level.
 Superior to anything you can do in Lightroom, you can get really technical in Luminar.
 That’s not to say that it’s not for beginners, though – the AI features offer you a great way to create decent photos with just one click.

-If you’re just looking to do work on HDR images then check out Aurora HDR
+If you’re just looking to do work on HDR images then check out our full Aurora HDR Review here.

 Luminar 4 FAQ